-Morwell's Village Hub is a commercial activity centre devoted to trade in the form of cafés, restaurants, boutiques, offices, and shops, as well as service based businesses such as real estate agencies, banks, health services, legal services, and personal services.
-The design of the Morwell Circuit aspires to support commerce
+Morwell's Village Hub is a commercial activity centre devoted to trade in the form of cafés, restaurants, boutiques, offices, and shops, as well as service based

 Shared Pathways (Morwell Circuit).

 Shared pathways feature heavily throughout the Plan.
 Pathways are considered to be fundamental in supporting increased physical activity and enhancing community connectedness.
 The Morwell Circuit (Project 2) seeks to transform the Morwell CBD into the Morwell Village Hub.